cristianoag/obsonet/README.md

 On this repo you can find all software required to build and use the Obsonet Reloaded.
 There are also binary files with fixes for small issues we found during the project.

+### BIOS

+The BIOS is the software that runs on the flash memory of the cartridge.
+It is responsible for initializing the hardware and providing a set of functions to the Nextor operating system.

 ## Resources

 I wrote an article providing more information on how to acquire components and build the new version of the cartridge.
 You can check it on my blog at [http://www.theretrohacker.com/2022/11/04/the-obsonet-cartridge-for-the-msx/](http://www.theretrohacker.com/2022/11/04/the-obsonet-cartridge-for-the-msx/).

 I also have a video in Portuguese showing the board, software, issues we faced during the remodel project as well as showing how to use it to download and use software on your MSX.
 Please check it at [https://www.youtube.com/watch?v=Ph_3VFheo2I](https://www.youtube.com/watch?v=Ph_3VFheo2I)

 ## License

 ![Open Hardware](images/ccans.png)

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

+Original version build by Daniel Berdugo and Nestor Soriano.
+Reloaded version by Cristiano Goncalves.

 * If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 * You may not use the material for commercial purposes.